People Get Defensive Over Their "Am I The Jerk?" Stories

 I’ve always considered my dad as my best friend.

 About 2 years ago my dad was diagnosed with lung cancer.
 He didn’t find out until it was really late though.
 He decided that he was gonna let himself pass instead of trying to fight it.

 And after some of the best months I had with him, he passed.
 That was about a year ago.
 My mother wasn’t sad at all.
 She just seemed to have accepted it.
 And barely a month afterward my mom came to my room to tell me that we were gonna have dinner with a “very special guest.”

+When I went down I saw a man I had never seen before.
 She introduced him to me saying that this was her partner.
 I was livid.
 As soon as I heard that and saw him put out his hand for me to greet him I got up and left the dinner table.

 That night I remember crying, my first thought was that my mother had an affair which I still don’t know if that is true or not.
 After 3 weird months with my mom, she came to my room and told me that she and her partner were going to get married and that she wanted me to be there no matter how much I disapproved.
 I stayed silent.

+And now to today.
 Or yesterday, yesterday was the wedding.
 I didn’t go at all.
 Instead, I left a note in my mom’s purse saying that I could never support a person who disrespects my dad that badly.
 She found that note pretty early on I assume because she called and yelled at me saying that I better be on my way and that I was the worst son anyone could ask for and that I was the biggest jerk.

 She sent me videos of her in the bathroom crying saying that I made her cry and that I ruined her big day.
 And all throughout the day I got texts and calls from her family and his saying I was a horrible person.

 I turned off my phone yesterday and today woke up feeling truly horrible.
 I read every text and now I really do feel like the worst son ever. not only that but the biggest jerk ever.
 Are all the texts right, am I the jerk?”

 Another User Comments:

 “NTJ.
 Oh sweetheart, my heart hurts for you.
 Do you speak with any of the relatives on your dad’s side?

-I judge her partner for thinking that getting with a widow of a month is fine, and her child would accept this, I judge her for being so selfish.
+They could be supportive.
+So your mother introduced you to her partner a month after your father died, and a year later married him.

 I judge her for filming herself crying (so fake), I’m so sorry darling, I have no good advice but I can validate your feelings, this is so wrong.”
 Hob-Nob1974

 Another User Comments:

 “NTJ at all.
 She did not even think of how you would feel about her moving so fast.
 You did exactly the right thing by not going.
-If you had, it would appear that you supported her wedding.
-No, she is a jerk by doing this.

-Really?
-She sent you VIDEOS of her crying in the bathroom?
-What a drama queen.
-You did not make her cry.
 She brought this on herself.
 The texts and calls from her and his family are worthless because it is none of their business.
 This is between you and your mother.
 Additionally, they are not taking into consideration the loss of your father.

 How insensitive can these people be?
 They all deserve each other.
 I am so sorry for your loss.
 Since you are 17, hopefully, you can move out soon and go no contact with everyone involved.
 Certainly block them so that you do not receive any more texts or calls.” [deleted]

 Another User Comments:

 “NTJ.
 If you feel uncomfortable about attending the wedding then you do not have to.
 I do feel like this could have been addressed earlier rather than the day of and your mum has a right to be upset.

 You are not the worst son ever though.
 You are still legally a child and processing the death of your father and your mum entering a relationship very soon after.
 Some people process grief in very different ways and she may or may not have engaged in adultery before or after your father was dying.

 It is valid to feel like this.
 It is valid to not want to attend the wedding.
 It is valid to express how your mother’s quick entrance into another relationship hurt you.” wanesandwaves